 correspond to times faster than a single frame.
 Thanks to cuba200611,

 Shoutmon, cybermind, and Digmac for running the tests!

 Checking for empty bytes has never been a good idea.

-Preshifting sprites made a small difference on the 286, but it kind of
+Preshifting sprites made a slight difference on the 286.
+Starting with

 You might want to use MOVS instead of MOV when